 This society shall be representative of Physician Assistants within the State of Oregon.
-The Society is organized and shall be operated exclusively for educational and scientific purposes, to improve access of care, and advance the Physician Assistant profession.
-In furtherance of these purposes the Society shall, through appropriate mechanisms, strive to assure the public of a uniform entry level and continued competency of Physician Assistants.
-To represent Physician Assistants and Physician Assistant students so as to maximize the benefit of their services to the public, the Society shall:
+The Society is organized and shall be operated exclusively for educational and scientific purposes, to improve access of care, and advance the Physician Associate profession.
+In furtherance of these purposes the Society shall, through appropriate mechanisms, strive to assure the public of a uniform entry level and continued competency of Physician Associates.
+To represent Physician Associates and Physician Associate students so as to maximize the benefit of their services to the public, the Society shall:

 Encourage its membership to render quality service to the health professions and to the public;

-Assist in the development of role definition for the Physician Assistant;
+Assist in the development of role definition for the Physician Associate;

-Assist with the coordination and standardization of curricula for the Physician Assistant;
+Assist with the coordination and standardization of curricula for the Physician Associate;

-Participate in the accreditation of Physician Assistant programs;
+Participate in the accreditation of Physician Associate programs;

-Participate in the development of criteria leading to certification of the Physician Assistant;
+Participate in the development of criteria leading to certification of the Physician Associate;

-Develop, coordinate, and participate in studies having an impact either directly or indirectly on the Physician Assistant profession;
+Develop, coordinate, and participate in studies having an impact either directly or indirectly on the Physician Associate profession;

 Serve as a public information center with respect to its members, healthy professions, and the public; and